a-ignatov-parc/requirejs-sandbox/README.md

 	* **requireMain** *Type: String*

-		> If you have require start script you should point link to it in this parameter.
+		> If you have require.js start script you should point link to it in this parameter.

 		```javascript
 		requrejsSandbox.set('TestApp', {